karwler/Thrones/README.md

 See [RULES](doc/rules.html) or [DOCS](doc/docs.html) for details.

 ## Build
-Used libraries are GLEW, GLM, SDL2, SDL2_net, SDL2_ttf and by extension FreeType and zlib.
+Used libraries are GLEW, GLM, SDL2, SDL2_image, SDL2_net, SDL2_ttf and by extension FreeType, libjpeg, libpng and zlib.
 The included font is Romanesque Serif Regular.
 The CMakeLists.txt is written for CMake 3.10.2 with Clang, GCC or MSVC which need to support C++17.

 CMake variables: